 Which is fine and good, but here’s the truth: I think most people have a fairly consistent standard by which “now’s the time for templates!” becomes an obvious plan of attack (the two criteria above, with practice, aren’t hard to measure).
 What gets particularly intriguing is where different people opt out.
 That is, where people make the decision that templates, even if possible, are NOT worth it.

 Anyone considering this approach should keep in mind that templates are an investment.
 How, or whether, that investment is going to pay off is often a very subjective decision: 7-8 minutes setting up templates might be well worth it, or it might be disastrous, depending on the power of the templates and your facility with them.
 Showing 8 different templates might only take a few minutes, or it might be the only way you happen to be able to get through the game and succeed in the questions…either of which likely makes templates the right call.
 Conversely, 8 templates might take so long and provide such a poor return on that investment that it ruins your whole section!

 I know that’s not a “hard and fast” type formula, but that’s only because there really isn’t one.
 It varies with the student, the game, and even the section as a whole (last game with 4 minutes left, or last game with 14?, for instance).
 Still, it’s a good guide to consider as you continue to practice, and I hope you found it helpful.

-Struggling with templates, or game in general?
+Struggling with templates, or games in general?
 Let us know below with additional thoughts or questions!